The Marketer's Guide to Email List Segmentation

 When you segment correctly, you're not just improving email metrics.
 You're accelerating pipeline velocity.

-List Segmentation Types for B2B GTM Teams
+Types of email list segmentation for B2B GTM teams

-In general, nearly all customer or prospect data points can be used to segment your email list.
-The traits you choose to segment with depend on your specific company, products, and audience.
-Here are the most effective segmentation types for B2B GTM teams:
+Nearly all customer or prospect data points can be used to segment your email list.
+The traits you choose depend on your specific company, products, and audience.
+The four primary types of segmentation are firmographic, technographic, behavioral and intent-based, and lifecycle stage.
+Of these, behavioral segmentation consistently outperforms demographic-only approaches because it identifies accounts that are actively in-market, not just accounts that fit your ICP on paper.

 Segmentation Type